-ARRIVAL DAY: Arrive in Verona / Pre-Tour Hotel Night: Bolzano
+ARRIVAL DAY: Arrive in Innsbruck, Austria / Travel to Bolzano

-Upon arrival at the Verona Airport, make your own travel arrangements to your hotel in Bolzano.
+Upon arrival at the Innsbruck Airport, make your own travel arrangements to your hotel in Bolzano, Italy.

 The Parkhotel Laurin is centrally located in Bolzano alongside a pretty green park, within walking distance of the railway station.
-A stroll through this capital of South Tyrol reveals onion-domed churches, pastelhued townhouses, and riverside bike paths.
+A stroll through this capital of South Tyrol reveals onion-domed churches, pastel-hued townhouses, and riverside bike paths.
 Admire the Gothic and Romanesque churches in the medieval city center and enjoy Tyrolean cuisine in one of the city's many fine restaurants.

-DAY 1: Your VBT Vacation Begins / Ride to Bressanone / Move on Day
+DAY 1: VBT Self-Guided Bicycle Vacation begins / Ride to Bressanone / Move on Day